 - Professional Development Committee: Coordinator for professional and career development

-In the Fall of 2012, we invited various guest speakers from the community to introduce us to their affiliated organizations.
-We had presenters from the Metropolitan Drug Commission and The Family Justice Center.
+In fall 2012, we invited various guest speakers from the community to introduce us to their affiliated organizations.
+We had presenters from the Metro Drug Coalition and The Family Justice Center.
 They spoke at each of our meetings, informing us about available opportunities for outreach with their organization.

-We will host a number of social events in order to build community within UTKCFR, as one of our primary goals is to build mentorship between graduate and undergraduate members.
-Social events may include a 5K race, board game night, and many other fun activities.
-We look forward to a fun and exciting semester!
+We also hosted a number of social events in order to build community within CFRUT, as one of our primary goals is to build mentorship between graduate and undergraduate members.
+Social events included a 5K race, board game night, and many other fun activities.

 - Click here to learn about and obtain official NCFR membership.